-The beam dynamics in the high-brightness injector has been modeled including space charge effects using the two codes GPT and ASTRA as described in Section 3.3.
-The full S2E simulations used the ASTRA code.
+codes GPT and ASTRA as described in Section 3.3.
+The full beamline simulations used the ASTRA code.
 After the booster, around the arcs the particles have been tracked with the code ELEGANT [5].
 The output was examined for any signs of damaging CSR effects but as expected for ERLP this is not a significant issue.
 The 3D code GENESIS 1.3 was used to model the FEL interaction with the electron beam at 35 MeV.

-The performance of a free-electron laser (FEL) depends crucially on the electron beam parameters.
-While analytical calculations can give an estimate of the expected performance, the numerical start-to-end S2E simulations were required to account for various aspects of beam dynamics during the generation, transport and compression of the beam.
+The performance of an FEL depends crucially on the electron beam parameters.
+While analytical calculations can give an estimate of the expected performance, the numerical Start-to-End simulations were required to account for various aspects of beam dynamics during the generation, transport and compression of the beam.
 These studies allowed realistic estimates to be made of the likely large energy spread induced by the FEL process.
 This was crucial to determine the specification of suitable optics which would allow this disrupted beam to be recirculated for deceleration and then transported into the beam dump [13].

-3.6.
+3.7.
 Outlook

-The ERLP design has with a relatively straight forward optics design provided a flexible optics which will give the Daresbury physicist with a valuable platform to study the range of beam dynamics issues which are of high importance to optimization of the design for the more complex 4GLS project.
+The ERLP design has with a relatively straightforward optics design provided a flexible optics which will give the Daresbury physicist a valuable platform to study the range of beam dynamics issues which are of high importance to optimization of the design for the more complex 4GLS project.
 These studies will take place during the commissioning and optimization period in late 2006 and 2007.

-4. THE CORNELL X-RAY ERL PROJECT
+4. The Cornell X-ray ERL project